WWE News: Big Update On Kevin Owens ‘Quitting’ Storyline From ‘Monday Night Raw’

 Along with deleting all mentions of WWE on his Twitter account, Kevin Owens pretty much removed virtually everything.
 He left up two posts which were tweeted out on Aug.
 27, 2018, and they show highlights of his time and accomplishments in NXT and WWE.

 The second set of pics were moments from his feud with Braun Strowman.
-Actually, the images pretty much don’t show Owens in the best light as they feature him getting beaten up, thrown off of things, and even turning blue.
+Actually, the images don’t show Owens in the best light as they feature him getting beaten up, thrown off of things, and even turning blue.

 — . (@FightOwensFight) August 27, 2018